vasinwr/goals_tracker/README.md

 About
 ==
 goals_tracker is an enhanced todo list used in command-line environment.
+Current version will allow you to keep track of your progress of each of your git repository!

+Versions
+--
+Version 1.1.0 - only 1 goals list per git repository.
+Note: make sure you uses goals inside a git directory.
+Version 1.0.1 - goals list is unique per directory.

 Installation
 ==